 Total CA $39.23

-So, although the Curry costs $21, we had to pay $39.12 in total.
-We later noticed that we could modify the tip, but I advise you to leave good tips because it’s a pandemic going on, and delivery people are our heroes.
+So, although the curry costs $21, we had to pay $39.23 in total.
+We later noticed that we could modify the tip, but I advise you to leave good tips because there’s a pandemic going on, and delivery people are our heroes.

 Useful tip.
-You can get a free one month trial for Uber Eats (Eats Pass) and get free delivery in addition to 5% off from the orders that are more than $15.
-I eventually subscribed for Eats Pass for a month.
+You can get a free one-month trial of Uber Eats (Eats Pass) and get free delivery plus 5% off orders over $15.
+I eventually subscribed to Eats Pass for a month.

 DoorDash

 Doordash is an Uber Eats competitor.
-It seemed to me that there are fewer restaurant options in it, but there are promotions, and delivery is often cheaper.
+It seemed to me that it has fewer restaurant options, but there are promotions, and delivery is often cheaper.
 DoorDash also has a subscription with some discounts.
-As a new user, you will get some bonuses - free shipping and some other discounts.
+As a new user, you ’ll get some bonuses — free delivery and some other discounts.

 Here is my first order from DoorDash: